aas-core-works/aas-core-codegen/CONTRIBUTING.rst

 Install Development Dependencies
 ================================

-Once you activated the virtual environment, you can install the development dependencies using ``pip``:
+Once you activated the virtual environment, you can install the package using ``pip``:

 .. code-block::

-    pip3 install --editable .[dev]
+    pip3 install --editable .

 The `--editable <pip-editable_>`_ option is necessary so that all the changes made to the repository are automatically reflected in the virtual environment